travis-ci/docs-travis-ci-com/user/billing-overview.md

 |   500K  |  $300 |

 > **All plans are available for Private and Open repositories in any platform; Linux, Windows, macOS, and FreeBSD.
 Check the documentation to read about credits usage.**
-> **Please contact the Travis sales team(link for email) for plans larger than Enterprise ($300).**
+> **Please contact the [Travis sales team](sales@travis-ci.com) for plans larger than Enterprise ($300).**

 #### Plan Usage

 The new user is immediately granted the subscription´s credits to continue building at the moment of a plan’s subscription.

 The number of users is counted based on the number of builds triggered; each individual who triggers a build within a month counts as a user.
 For any monthly plan selected, the first three users cost 25K credits, and each additional user to trigger a build within that month costs an additional 25K credits.
 Triggering builds are only possible if a user has a positive credit balance.
-To get more credits, users can enable the [Auto-refill feature](/user/billing-autorefill/) or change to a higher [credits plan] (/user/account/plan/).
+To get more credits, users can enable the [Auto-refill feature](/user/billing-autorefill/) or change to a higher [credits plan](/user/account/plan/).
 If the user has credits after the plan´s renewal, these carry over to the new subscription.
 For more information about your plan and validity dates, see the [Plans page](/user/account/plan/).

 #### Canceling my Monthly Subscription